Visian ICL Dallas

 Is the surgery expensive?

 The Visian ICL procedure is not covered by insurance.
 It is more expensive than LASIK because an operating suite must be used instead of a LASIK suite.
 We offer several financing options to make the procedure convenient, subject to credit approval.
+Learn more about the cost of ICL surgery.

 How much does Visian ICL procedure cost?